-The Society leases farmland in Auburn to a tenant and office space in Bellevue to a tenant on a month-to-month basis.
+The Society leased farmland in Auburn to a tenant and office space in Bellevue to a tenant on a month-to-month basis through December 2020.
 Rental income is recognized ratably over the terms of the leases.

 Donated Goods and Services